Who We Are

 Uganda Online Art Consortium is a community of artists in and around Kampala.
 Net proceeds of sales from this site are shared by the artists and by programs offering art training for children and therapeutic art activities at regional AIDS hospitals.
 Donations are welcome.

-Each participating Ugandart artists profile can contain a biography and personal news along with (coming in 2017) an online portfolio or body of work, plus linkages to other sites associated with the artist.
+Each participating Ugandart artist's profile can contain a biography and personal news along with (coming in late 2018) an online portfolio or body of work, plus linkages to other sites associated with the artist.

 You Can Help!

 News and Commentary

 Over 200 children took part in art workshops at Namungona Children's art center in December during the school holiday.
 Classes were conducted by James Nsamba and Farouk Mukwaya.
 The kids painted on canvas with acrylics, and used paint and fabric scraps to create beautiful mixed media collages.